NotLith1um/IA-DISCORD-BOT-for-py/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2025 Goals: Join university and starting to work in this area as soon as possible.
+:outbox_tray: 2025 Goals: Join university and start to work in this area as soon as possible.